Association of Independent Tour Operators: Quality Charter

-Sustainable tourism
+Sustainable Tourism

 AITO has led several sustainable tourism (ST) initiatives in the past, notably a ST Star accreditation scheme which ceased in 2013.

 In 2016 it revisited its Sustainable Tourism values and launched Project PROTECT.
 Standing for People, Resources, Outreach, Tourism, Environment, Conservation and Tomorrow.
-Project PROTECT is designed to protect the destinations members operate in.
-Each member of the association is required to make a pledge, which is reported at the end of the year.
+Project PROTECT was designed to protect the destinations members operate in.
+Each member of the association was required to make a pledge, which was reported at the end of the year.
 The 5-year programme was designed in partnership with the University of Surrey and Sustainable Tourism thought leader Professor Xavier Font.
-Progress and measurable change will be monitored by AITO HQ, AITO Council, Prof Xavier Font and a PHD student from the University of Surrey.
+Progress and measurable change were monitored by AITO HQ, AITO Council, Prof Xavier Font and a PHD student from the University of Surrey.
+Project PROTECT concluded in 2020.

 AITO Awards

 In February 2016, AITO launched its Gold, Silver and Bronze, Tour Operator of the Year Awards, awarded annually to those tour operators with the highest ratings on AITO's website.
-AITO also presents a series of travel writing awards annually, such as Travel Writer of the Year and Young Travel Writer of the Year.
-The award winners are published at AITO Awards.
+AITO also presents a series of travel writing awards annually, including Travel Writer of the Year (Under 1,500 Words), Travel Writer of the Year (Over 1,500 Words), Young Travel Writer of the Year and Blogger of the Year.
+The award winners are published at AITO Awards in October.